balovbohdan/balovbohdan.github.io/docs/content/blog/posts/tech-interview-notes/tech-interview-notes.md

 So!
 Let's go through the main topics.

+## Preparations

+This is a good ritual to explore that candidate's personality and his experience.
+I even prepare topics I'm going to cover during the interview.
+Why?
+Just because there is no sense to discuss topics the candidate hasn't experience with.
+As the main target of the interview - recognize strong candidate's features.
+And then after that - weaknesses.

+If you are new to handling interviews, you can create a list of questions rather than topics.
+This will allow feeling more confident.
+As a session may be stressful for interviewees as well, not only for a candidate.

 ## Participants introduction

 Every participant should introduce himself: interviewers and interviewee.
 It is really a terrible thing when an interviewee has not an imagination of the persons who are assessing him.